Racer159/node-workflow/README.md

 ```

 And that's it!
 You can now start your bot, and see it respond to everything you say with reversed text!

+Do note however that if you shutdown your PC the bot will stop responding so if you want the bot to be more permanent you will want to setup a server for it to run in.

 ## Where to go from here